 Head of Member Services: Shani Jackson

-Shani joined BOHS in June 2015, and is highly experienced in many key business areas including: business management; people management; customer experience improvements.
+Shani joined BOHS in June 2015, and is highly experienced in many key business areas including: business management, people management and customer experience improvements.
 In addition to working for commercial organisations, she has also spent a number of years in the voluntary sector, including working in Malawi as an Organisation Development Advisor to a medical training college.
-With a BA in Social Sciences, Shani is currently studying for an MSc in Human Resources Management and Development.
-Having originally joined BOHS to lead the focus on business improvement projects within the Qualifications team, Shani is now Head of Member Services: her academic and professional background mean that she is also currently leading human resources strategy and policy for BOHS.
+With a BA in Social Sciences, Shani was awarded an MSc in Human Resources Management and Development in 2017.
+Having originally joined BOHS to lead the focus on business improvement projects within the Qualifications team, Shani is now Head of Member Services, and due to her academic and professional background, Shani is currently leading the human resources strategy and policy for BOHS.

-The Council normally comprises six officers and six other ordinary members, all of whom are members of BOHS.
-The six officers are: the President; the President-Elect; the Immediate Past President; the Honorary Secretary; the Honorary Treasurer; and the Registrar of the Faculty.
+The Board normally comprises of six officers and six other ordinary members, all of whom are members of BOHS.
+The six officers are the President, the President-Elect, the Immediate Past President, the Honorary Secretary, the Honorary Treasurer, and the Registrar of the Faculty.

 The President serves a term of one year, which runs from our Annual General Meeting (AGM) at the Annual Conference in April/May, through to the following year’s AGM, when he or she becomes Immediate Past President for the year.
 The election of the President-Elect takes place at the AGM.

-The ordinary Council members serve for a three year term, for a maximum of two consecutive terms, and these elections also take place at the AGM.
+The ordinary Board members serve for a three-year term, for a maximum of two consecutive terms, and these elections also take place at the AGM.